Docs

 Users are welcome to run multiple instances of IDL code, but for that purpose please make use of the run-time licences by compiling your code using a single development session and then running the pre-compiled code using the -rt flag.
 An example of this is shown in the next section (below).

-Using IDL on LOTUS (via the run-time Licences)
+Using IDL on LOTUS (via the run-time licences)

 IDL run-time licences are available for use on the LOTUS cluster.
 In order to specify use of the run-time licences please follow the instructions here.
 You need to compile your IDL code in order to run in run-time mode.